Plea-Justice/plea-justice.github.io/Scripts/script-for-covid-study.md

 ---
 # COVID Study

+Below is the script for a study examining the impact of guilt status and COVID information on plea decision making.

 <details><summary><b><p style="font-size:18px"><u>> Key/Legend</u></p></b></summary>

 To read these scripts and understand the meaning behind the formatting, here is a guide to how they are formatted.